-Every educator who hosts an Hour of Code for students will receive 10 GB of Dropbox space or $10 Skype credit as a thank you gift!
+Every educator who hosts an Hour of Code is eligible to receive $10 to Amazon.com, iTunes or Windows Store as a thank-you gift!

 We would love to help teachers in public and private schools alike, but at this time, it comes down to logistics.
 We have partnered with DonorsChoose.org to administer classroom funding prizes, which only works with public, US K-12 schools.
 According to DonorsChoose.org, the organization is better able to access consistent and accurate data that's available for public schools.

-To qualify, your entire school must register for the Hour of Code as well as complete the Hardware Application form by November 14, 2014.
+To qualify, you must complete the Hardware Application form by November 16, 2015.
 One school in every U.S. state will receive a class-set of computers.
-Code.org will select and notify winners via email by December 1, 2014.
+Code.org will select and notify winners via email by December 1, 2015.

 Yes, in the Hardware Application form include the dates that your whole school is participating.